 The University of North Texas is a place where students transform their lives through education and opportunity.

 UNT is in Denton, a town of about 138,000 people located 40 miles north of Dallas and Fort Worth.
-The 900 acre campus includes 179 buildings including Discovery Park, a 300-acre research facility, accessible from the main campus by shuttle buses.
-The main campus is easy to walk or bike to, as are residence halls, athletic facilities and other areas of campus.
+UNT occupies over 1,017 acres across three counties and maintains 172 buildings including Discovery Park, a 610,000 square foot research facility, accessible from the main campus by shuttle buses.
+The main campus is easy to walk or bike to, as are residence halls, athletic facilities, and other areas of campus.
+In January 2023, UNT opened the 141,100 square foot Frisco Landing, which is home to many of the 2,500-plus students enrolled at UNT at Frisco.
+It’s the first permanent building to be built on the UNT at Frisco campus, located on 100 acres of land at the southwest corner of Preston Road and Panther Creek Parkway.

 The Dallas-Fort Worth area is one of the largest, most dynamic regions in the United States and home to many of the nation’s fastest growing cities.
 UNT fuels the North Texas region through innovation, education and research; forming partnerships with many businesses, industry, education, government and cultural organizations.